ConfiguredThings/libhydrogen-wasm/src/documentation/md/crypt.md

 ### `XX`

 This is the most versatile variant, but it requires two round trips.
 In this variant, the Bob and Alice don't need to share any prior data.
 However, the peers public keys will be exchanged.
-Discovered public keys can then be discarded, used for authentication, or reused later with the KK variant.
+Discovered public keys can then be discarded, used for authentication, or reused later with the KK variant.[^libhydrogenwiki]

 #### Prior knowledge
 | Alice | Bob |